gyr1967/graph-algorithm-game/timelog.md

 * *1.5 hour* | Investigate pedagogical approaches to teaching graph algorithms
 * *0.5 hour* | Write up pedagogical approaches in wiki, general research
 * *3 hours* | Set up CI/CD with GitHub Actions.
-Tried GCS initially hence the time spent, but it didn't work out so switched to GitHub Actions
+Tried GCR and Docker initially hence the time spent, but seemed like too much gun, so switched to GitHub Actions